-Net-metering: Net-metering is a billing mechanism that credits solar energy system owners for the electricity they add to the grid, that they have not used.
+Net-metering/Distributed Generation: Net-metering is a billing mechanism that credits solar energy system owners for the excess electricity they add to the grid.
 For example, a residential customer's system may generate more electricity than they use during daylight hours.

 AC, Alternating Current: A type of electrical current, the direction of which is reversed at regular intervals or cycles.
 In the United States, the standard is 120 reversals or 60 cycles per second.
 Electricity transmission networks use AC because voltage can be controlled with relative ease.

 DC, Direct Current: A type of electrical current flows in one direction.
 Batteries store DC power.
 Solar Panels produce DC power .
 A solar inverter is needed to convert the power from the panel or the battery into the AC Power used in your grid-tied home.